-- The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks.
-Prescription stationary was kept in a secure area, but while a log was kept of stationary used in printers there was no log of handwritten prescription pads in the practice.
-The practice put this in place as soon as it was raised with them on the day of inspection. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
-The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
+- The systems for managing and storing medicines, including vaccines, medical gases, emergency medicines and equipment, minimised risks. - Staff prescribed, administered or supplied medicines to patients and gave advice on medicines in line with current national guidance.
+The practice had reviewed its antibiotic prescribing and taken action to support good antimicrobial stewardship in line with local and national guidance. - There were effective protocols for verifying the identity of patients during remote or online consultations. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately.
 Patients were involved in regular reviews of their medicines.